The Parish of Winterborne Came

 c) Baptisms appear to have ceased at the church in 1986.

 Have been undertaken by the Somerset & Dorset Family History Society.
-The inscriptions from Whitcombe are available elsewhere on the Dorset OPC website.
+The inscriptions from Whitcombe are available here.

 - Tithe Map and Apportionment 1844 Held at the Dorset History Centre.